 Tanvier is the first Buffalo Urban League Young Professionals member to complete the National Urban League Washington Bureau’s (congressional) Certificate in Advocacy Program.
 The former Community Service chair, Tanvier is also a former Western New York Peace Center board member and Racial Justice Task Force chair, and Amherst Community Diversity Commission board member.

-She serves as an active member of the Working Families Party WNY chapter, is a district PTSA Council delegate and Shared Decision-Making Committee member, and serves on the PTA board of her children’s school.
+She was an active member of the Working Families Party WNY chapter, was district PTSA Council delegate and Shared Decision-Making Committee member, and served on the PTA board of her children’s school.
 Tanvier earned her Master of Public Administration with a public policy focus from the University of Baltimore, receiving the College of Public Affairs’ 2021 Dean’s Advisory Council Award for Academic Excellence before graduation.